menghaoyu2002/CSC302-TeamRocket/meeting-notes/blameless-postmortem-11-04-22.md

 ## Goals Missed
 - We set out 4 endpoints to create by the end of this week but due to some unforseen circumstances, only 3 were completed.
 - We also planned to make our basic interface at least slightly aesthetically pleasing by the end of this week, but we didn't account for midterms and other workloads so this goal was missed (the webpage has virtually no styling, only html).
+  - This goal was not missed by that much since the page was only temporary, and any styling added would've likely been removed since the page would be reformatted into graphs
+- while not necessarily a goal missed, an issue that needed to be addressed is how big changes into the codebase can be merged without breaking branches that others are working on.

 ## Plan Adjustments
 - Based on the time we have left, we may have to scratch the idea of having more sophisticated data transformations like linear regressions.